Pennsylvania’s First Offense DUI Program (ARD)

 What is the Accelerated Rehabilitative Disposition (ARD) Program?

 DUI is one of the most common charges people are arrested for in Pennsylvania.
-To put the issue into perspective, the lowest number of DUI arrests for a single month was 3,564 — that’s nearly 120 DUI arrests every single day, minimum.
-The Pennsylvania Department of Justice reports that in total, there were over 53,000 DUI arrests in Pennsylvania in 2013 alone.
+To put the issue into perspective, on average, there are 1,534 arrests per month — that’s nearly 50 DUI arrests every single day, minimum.
+The Pennsylvania State Police reports that in total, there were over 18,412 DUI arrests in Pennsylvania in 2020 alone.

 Fortunately for some motorists facing a Pennsylvania DUI, there may be a way out of your charges.
 If you qualify to participate in Pennsylvania’s unique ARD Program: